Submit an application online

 You can use the Planning Portal to submit and pay for your application online.
 Around 80% of our applications are submitted online.
 There are guidance notes and video tutorials on the Planning Portal website to help you.
 If this is the first time you have used the Planning Portal service, you will also need to register.
 Registration is easy and you can complete your application form, upload supporting documents and pay fees online.

 Downloading application forms

-Some applications are not currently available to submit online (see our table of available application forms).
+Some applications are not currently available to submit online.
 In these cases you can download planning application forms and submit them via email or through the post.

 There are a number of different forms for different types of development.
 It is important you choose the correct form and fully complete all sections relevant to you.
 Application forms are available online, but please check with us if you are not sure which form to use.
 Alternatively, you can download the relative planning application form and send it to us.

 An ownership notice needs to be completed if you own the property / site.
 If you do not own the site, then a notice is to be served to all owners of the application site / property.
 Site owners are defined as freeholders or leaseholders with at least seven years of the leasehold left unexpired.
 The documents can be downloaded from the Planning Portal website.